 One study found that after a group of children with ADHD followed an elimination diet for 5 weeks, 64% of them experienced an improvement in symptoms.
-But kids with ADHD don’t need to follow a strict elimination diet to experience a beneficial effect, says Anna Esparham, MD, a pediatrician formerly of integrative medicine at The University of Kansas Physicians.
+But kids with ADHD don’t need to follow a strict elimination diet to experience a beneficial effects.

 The first step is to embrace a diet rich in real, whole foods.
 This means minimizing intake of packaged, processed food.
 If something can sit on a shelf for a year or longer without going bad, it might not be so healthy for us.